-This year, Jackson’s murder captured the attention of the television show, "Breaking Homicide."
+Jackson’s murder captured the attention of the television show, Breaking Homicide.
 Host Derrick Levasseur, a former detective and private investigator, and the show's production team flew to Kauai to review the case.
 The episode, titled “A Murder in Paradise,” aired in July 2019 on Investigation Discovery.

 Alexander, who was interviewed for the show, said forensic technology allowed the team to uncover new developments in the case.
 "It’s not just for ratings.
 Everything they say and do is to help the family and police solve the case.
 So post-show, I’m very excited that there might be a resolution to this," he said.

-Anyone with information should contact Kauai Crime Stoppers, the FBI or the Kauai Office of Prosecuting Attorney Cold Case Unit.
+Anyone with information should contact Kauai Crime Stoppers, the FBI, or the Kauai Office of Prosecuting Attorney Cold Case Unit.
 All information will be kept confidential.